 Be as open about your organization's goals as you can without compromising business secrets.
 If you want the project to acquire a certain feature because, say, your customers have been clamoring for it, just say so outright on the mailing lists.
 If the customers wish to remain anonymous, as is sometimes the case, then at least ask them if they can be used as unnamed examples.
 The more the public development community knows about why you want what you want, the more comfortable they'll be with whatever you're proposing.

 To see why this is so, consider the alternative.
 Too frequently, debates about new features or new directions are long and tiresome.
-The arguments people advance often reduce to "I personally want X," or the ever-popular "In my years of experience as a software designer, X is extremely important to users / a useless frill that will please no one."
+The arguments people advance often reduce to "I personally want X," or the ever-popular "In my years of experience as a software designer, X is extremely important to users" or "...is a useless frill that will please no one."
 Predictably, the absence of real-world usage data neither shortens nor tempers such debates, but instead allows them to drift farther and farther from any mooring in actual user experience.
-Without some countervailing force, the end result is as likely as not to be determined by whoever was the most articulate, or the most persistent, or the most senior.
+Without some countervailing force, the end result is likely to be determined by whoever was the most articulate, or the most persistent, or the most senior.

 Naturally, you know how much effort you've devoted to the problem internally, and that knowledge is, in a way, a disadvantage.
 It puts your developers in a slightly different mental space than everyone else on the mailing lists, reducing their ability to see things from the point of view of those who haven't yet thought about the problem as much.
 The earlier you can get everyone else thinking about things in the same terms as you do, the smaller this distancing effect will be.
 This logic applies not only to individual technical situations, but to the broader mandate of making your goals as clear as you can.
 The unknown is always more destabilizing than the known.
 If people understand why you want what you want, they'll feel comfortable talking to you even when they disagree.
 If they can't figure out what makes you tick, they'll assume the worst, at least some of the time.